SebastianSippl/Information-Collage/README.md

 Plugin Code - Beware it has bugs and is partly not well written and old.

+WARNING - Does not work with the latest version of Chrome.

+I did not have time to fix the issue yet.

 Using the Plugin:

 - Download Code